Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and Segmentation: Methodology

+where $\lambda$ is a hyperparameter used for balancing.
 It is important to note that the underlying feature spaces of both text and vision modalities are pre-trained to capture image-text semantics, rather than anomaly semantics.
 This motivates refining the embedding space to better align the modalities within the anomaly detection domain, as described in the following section.